LifelongLearner13/WebTask/README.md

 The setup and code for the api was straight forward.
 I used Node.js with the Express.js framework.
 Since the React app only requests information, the api consists of one GET endpoint.
 The `api/car/:carid` endpoint requires a car id as a parameter and returns the associated car details.

 I used a library called pg-promise to query the database.
-As the name implies, the library uses promises to handle async database action.
+As the name implies, the library uses promises to handle async database actions.

 The server also hosts the font-end files at the root and in development will log HTTP requests to the console.

+I used the Mocha framework and chai assertion library to write a basic test for the endpoint.
+I choose this testing setup because I used it during my web development bootcamp.

+##React Front-end

 ##Resources